-COVID-19 Pandemic
+Covid-19 Pandemic

-A source of estimation uncertainty that originated in 2020 and continues to affect the Group into 2021 is the ongoing COVID-19 pandemic.
-While uncertainty remains about the speed of the economic recovery, the trajectory has undoubtedly been positive, with the development and distribution of vaccines and the gradual reopening of economies worldwide.
-Further positive developments include higher energy prices for Trinidad & Tobago, increased tourism for Jamaica and the Dutch Caribbean, and the strong growth of the international equity markets in 2021.
+A source of estimation uncertainty that originated in 2020 was the COVID-19 pandemic.
+While the worst of the health and economic effects of the pandemic have abated, some uncertainty remains about the shape of the ongoing economic recovery and many aspects of the economy have not yet recovered to 2019 levels.
 The Group has made forward-looking projections using the macroeconomic indicators, such as real GDP, unemployment, and inflation, which were available as at the end of the reporting period.
-The ongoing uncertainty means an increased likelihood that actual economic outcomes will vary from estimates used, resulting in differences between the current accounting estimates and the actual future results of the Group.
-These uncertainties predominantly affected the valuation of investment properties (see Note 7) and measurement of expected credit losses on financial assets (see Note 3(e)).
+The residual uncertainty means an increased likelihood that actual economic outcomes will vary from estimates used, resulting in differences between the current accounting estimates and the actual future results of the Group.
+These uncertainties predominantly affected the measurement of expected credit losses on financial assets (see Note 3(e)).